Cardano price today: ADA price gains alongside increase in volume

-In the last 24 hours, Four, Uniswap and Sonic (prev.
-FTM) emerge as top gainers, while EOS, TRON and Polkadot are the top losers.
+In the last 24 hours, Four, Cronos and Story emerge as top gainers, while Kaspa, SPX6900 and Hyperliquid are the top losers.

 Cryptocurrency prices FAQs